ivogeorg/ce-learning-progression-004-external-leds-part1/learning-progression-with-la-schema.md

 In the [programs](programs) directory:
 1. Add your program from 1.2.2 with filename `microbit-program-1-2-2.js`.
 2. Add your program from 1.2.3 with filename `microbit-program-1-2-3.js`.
+3. Add your program from 1.2.4 with filename `microbit-program-1-2-3.js`.

 In the [Lab Notebook](README.md):